 Codependency is a dysfunctional relationship pattern in which you rely on your romantic partner for your happiness, approval, and sense of self-identity.

 If this sounds like you and you’re in a similar situation, keep reading.
 This article will explain how to stop being codependent, even if you are currently in a codependent relationship.

 Codependency, often known as “relationship addiction,” is an emotional and behavioral disorder that makes it difficult for a person to have a healthy, mutually gratifying relationship.

-It can be difficult and damaging, but there are steps you can do to learn how to break free from codependency.
+It can be difficult and damaging, but there are steps you can take to learn how to break free from codependent tendencies.

 The word codependency was used to characterize an addict’s partner, whose bad decisions enable or encourage the addiction to continue.

-However, throughout time, it has been expanded to include those who are in one-sided, emotionally harmful, or abusive relationships, which do not have to be romantic.
+However, overtime, it has been expanded to include types of relationships that are one-sided, emotionally harmful, or include abusive behaviors that do not have to be romantic.

 Table of Contents

 - How To Stop Being Codependent?

 - what are the signs of a codependent Person?